-No EFH species are known to use the project area.
-We have determined the described activity would not adversely affect EFH.
+ESSENTIAL FISH HABITAT: We have determined the described activity would not adversely affect EFH in the project area.

 TRIBAL CONSULTATION: The Alaska District fully supports tribal self-governance and government-to-government relations between Federally recognized Tribes and the Federal government.
 Tribes with protected rights or resources that could be significantly affected by a proposed Federal action (e.g., a permit decision) have the right to consult with the Alaska District on a government-to-government basis.
 Views of each Tribe regarding protected rights and resources will be accorded due consideration in this process.
 This Public Notice serves as notification to the Tribes within the area potentially affected by the proposed work and invites their participation in the Federal decision-making process regarding the protected Tribal right or resource.
 Consultation may be initiated by the affected Tribe upon written request to the District Commander during the public comment period.